comprna/SWARM/README.md

 ------------------------------------------

 ## Basecalling
-We trained on signals basecalled with guppy 6.4.6
+SWARM was trained on signals basecalled with guppy 6.4.6

 Recommended parameters:
 ```